SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

 ## Getting past the name "ZDogg"

 ZDogg?
 Really?
 Isn't that some rapper?
 Why should I listen to a rapper's opinions about COVID-19?
-Nothing against rap itself: it's not to my taste, but then it's not _trying_ to be to my taste.
-If it's to your taste, then by all means enjoy.
-But my first thought here was: there is little point into listening to this, unless it's just for the surrealism of it all.
+(Nothing against rap itself: it's not to my taste, but then it's not _trying_ to be to my taste.
+If it's to your taste, then by all means enjoy.)
+My first thought here was: there is little point into listening to this, unless it's just for the surrealism of it all.